gdunlop/budget-boating/_posts/2020-05-23-Boat-storage.markdown

 ![Slipway with adjacent pontoon]({{site.baseurl}}/images/slipway.jpg)

-Find a quiet slipway like this with an adjacent pontoon.
-This makes the process of launching and retrieval quite simple even if you are on your own.
-Another pair of hands always makes things easier.
+Find a quiet slipway like this with an adjacent pontoon, so you can tie up the boat easily as soon as it floats off the trailer.

 ## Budget option
 Boat parks give you quick access to the water and facilities and remove the need to tow back and forth from home.
 Launching and recovery from a trailer is still needed of course but this is a good skill to practice.